The model village in the beautiful Cotswolds

 Who doesn’t like a good model village?
 But what about standing next to your hotel room in a model village.
 Or better still seeing a model village in a model village in a model village in a village.
-If you head to the model village in Bourton-on-the-Water in the Cotswolds that’s exactly what you can do.
+If you head to the one in Bourton-on-the-Water that’s exactly what you can do.

 This particular model village doesn’t contain the global wonders of the world, all in one convenient spot.
 So don’t expect to see Big Ben next to the Sydney Harbour Bridge or a waist high version of Paris’ Eiffel Tower.
 No instead this model village … is of the actual village that you’re actually in!

 We headed to Bourton-on-the-Water as part of a romantic break in The Cotswolds which also included horse riding, duck racing (watching – not riding), cream tea eating, “pottering”, but best of all visiting the model village.
 In fact it was so good I went twice in the same day!!
-The model village is a 1/9 replica of Bourton-on-the-Water built in local Cotswolds stone, was opened in 1937 and is the only grade 2 listed model village in the country.
+It’s a 1/9 replica of Bourton-on-the-Water built in local Cotswolds stone, was opened in 1937 and is the only grade 2 listed model village in the country.

 It’s a very twee thing to visit but equally quite wonderful, and the perfect thing to do on a Summer’s afternoon in the British countryside.
-There’s even the River Windrush running through the village with this shot above showing off the effort they’ve made to get the bushes to look like trees that would be 9x bigger in real life!
+There’s even the River Windrush running through the village.
+This shot above shows the effort they’ve made to get the bushes to look like trees that would be 9x bigger in real life!
 So apart from soaking up the painstaking attention to details what fun things can you do when you’re in there?

 Get down low on the floor and take pictures your friends might think are ‘real’ shots when they are not.
 So here’s the Bourton-on-the-Water Post Office in the main High Street.
-On busy days there are always going to be people in the background so these guys in the background kind of give the game away 🙂
+On busy days at the model village there are always going to be people in the background.
+So these guys in the background kind of give the game away 🙂

-If you want to blow your mind away go to the part of the exhibition next to the exit as that’s where you get to see a model village in a model village in a model village in the village.
-The smallest of the model villages gets a bit unrecognisable but it makes you think how much smaller they could actually go!
+If you want to blow your mind away go to the part of the exhibition next to the exit.
+The pièce de résistance of the model village .
+That’s where you get to see a model village in a model village in a model village in the village.
+The smallest of them does get a bit unrecognisable.
+How much smaller could they actually go!?

-It was the perfect way to while away an hour and more information can be found on their webite at http://www.themodelvillage.com/
+Visiting was the perfect way to while away an hour.
+More information can be found on their webite at http://www.themodelvillage.com/.